Autonomic dysfunction is one of the many possible side effects of a concussion. It occurs due to damage of the autonomic nervous system.

 - Sympathetic nervous system (SNS).
 This branch controls the body’s “fight or flight” response.
 When the sympathetic nervous system activates, your body releases adrenaline, which triggers a cascade of responses such as increased heart rate and rapid breathing.

 - Parasympathetic nervous system (PNS).
-This response counters the sympathetic response by dampening adrenaline and lowering heart rate and blood pressure.
+This response counters the sympathetic response by decreasing the body’s response to adrenaline while lowering heart rate and blood pressure.

 The parasympathetic system connects to the rest of the body through a cluster of cranial nerves at the base of the skull.
-Therefore, it is vulnerable to damage after a concussion or TBI, which can lead to autonomic dysfunction.
+Therefore, it is vulnerable to damage after a concussion or mild traumatic brain injury, which can lead to autonomic dysfunction.

-If an injury severs these nerves, the parasympathetic nervous system cannot respond.
-As a result, the SNS will continue to put the body into a state of distress.
+If an injury affects these nerves, the parasympathetic nervous system cannot respond appropriately.
+As a result, the SNS will continue to put the body into a constant state of distress.
 This is known as sympathetic dominance and means the SNS is more in control than it should be.

 If the brain injury was severe, the sympathetic response will be strong and will flood the body with adrenaline and other hormones.
 If this goes on too long, autonomic dysfunction can occur.